 Question II: What are the Effects of Increased Frequency of Intense Hurricanes on Tropical Forest Biota and Biogeochemical Cycling?

 Hypothesis 4.
 An increased frequency of severe storms will increase the dominance of shade intolerant, pioneer plant species.
 Changes in vegetation composition will induce changes in heterotroph communities, including animals and microbes.
-(Willig, Lodge, Cantrell, Shiels, Uriarte, Zimmerman)
+(González, Willig, Lodge, Cantrell, Shiels, Zimmerman)

 Hypothesis 5.
 Soil C stocks will decrease with increasing hurricane frequency because of a lag in recovery of plant litter and woody debris production relative to heterotrophic respiration.
 Decreased woody litter inputs with increasing frequency of severe storms will change the composition of soil microbial communities and lead to faster turnover times of C in soils.
-(Lodge, Cantrell, McDowell, Silver)
+(González, Lodge, Cantrell, McDowell, Silver)

 Hypothesis 6.
 Increased frequency of intense hurricanes could result in higher-elevation streams shifting from consumer-controlled to producer-controlled ecosystems, due to the increase in stream nutrient concentrations, litter inputs, and light inputs that re-configure terrestrial-aquatic linkages in these headwater streams and riparian forests.
-(Pringle, Covich, Crowl, McDowell, Ortiz, Ramirez)
+(Pringle, Ballantyne, Covich, Crowl, Heartsill, McDowell, Ortiz, Ramirez)

 Question III: How do Changes in Climate Interact with Hurricane Disturbance, Land Cover, and Land Use Legacies to Shape Ecosystems of the Future?